saucelabs/sauce-docs/docs/api-testing/logger.md

 ### Create Webhook
 3. Create a webhook for your Project by clicking **Webhooks** > **Create Hook**.
 4. Enter a **Hook Name** (**Hook Description** is optional), then click **Save**.<br/><img src={useBaseUrl('img/api-fortress/2021/04/sampleHook.png')} alt="sample webhook details" width="450" />
 5. Copy the **Hook URL**.
 Your Sauce Labs username, Sauce API Testing endpoint, and `{hook_id}` will populate automatically.
 For security reasons, you'll need to add your own access key.
-Then then append the URL with `/logger`.
+Then append the URL with `/logger`.
    ```bash
    https://{SAUCE_USERNAME}:{SAUCE_ACCESS_KEY}@{SAUCE_API_ENDPOINT}/{hook_id}/logger
    ```